 Field experiences and guest lectures are mostly complete during the semester.
 In Germany, students will have an opportunity to experience what they have learned in the classroom.
 Student will also be paired with local students from the University of Osnabrück through program activates designed to enrich their knowledge of Germany people and culture.
 Dr. Kleine will also serve as a guest lecture.

 As the conclusion to an exciting semester, students will voyage for two and a half weeks to historic Osnabrück, located in the green hills of northwest Germany.
 This centuries-old city is one of Germany’s most beautiful and culturally diverse places.
-Travel is required for the course and will occur between semesters from May 8-24th, 2017.
+Travel is required for the course and will occur between semesters from May 7-25th, 2018.
 In Osnabrück students will participate in programs to better connect with students from the Osnabrück University.
-The 16 day immersion experience will include a weekend excursion to Berlin, Koln, Weimar, and Dresden, as well as visits to various museums, historic sites, and areas of cultural interest.
+The 18 day immersion experience will include excursions to Berlin, Hamburg, and Dresden, as well as visits to various museums, historic sites, and areas of cultural interest.

 Who Can Participate?